Gabrielle Union Praises Octavia Spencer For Woman Crush Wednesday

 Almost a year and a half ago, actress Gabrielle Union shared her first in a series of Instagram posts as part of her Woman Crush Wednesday series.
 Even though #WomanCrushWednesday already existed, Union decided to make it a weekly part of her life by highlighting a different woman, whether Union was friends with her or not, that Union thought should be celebrated.

-Spencer is best known for her role in the film, The Help, for which she won an Oscar in 2012 for Best Supporting Actress.
+Spencer is best known for her role in the film The Help, for which she won an Oscar in 2012 for Best Supporting Actress.
 She is also the first black actress to receive two consecutive Academy Award nominations in back-to-back years, as well as the first black actress to receive two Academy Award nominations after a win.
 Spencer is also tied with Viola Davis, her co-star in The Help, as the most nominated black actress to date.

 View this post on Instagram